qor/qor/example/tutorial/bookstore/README.md

 We want to create a simple bookstore application.
 We will start by building a catalog of books and then later add a storefront.
 We will add a staging environment (database rather) so that editors can make changes to contents and then later publish them to a live database.

-We will add Localization(L10n) for the books and authors and Internationalization(I18n) support for the complete backoffice we built with `qor/admin`.
+We will add Localization (L10n) for the books and authors and Internationalization (I18n) support for the complete back-office we built with `qor/admin`.

 ## Prerequisites